PoojaSunilkumar/FINAL-PROJECT/README.md

 <b>Task</b>: This study aims to improve the efficacy of a variety of machine learning frameworks for
 intrusion detection systems by addressing issues associated with unbalanced datasets through the implementation of data balancing techniques.

 <b>Research Question</b>
-• RQ1: What effect do data balancing techniques have on a performance of ML models for detecting intrusions in networks when applied to the CIC-IDS-2017 and UNSW NB15 datasets?
+<li>• RQ1: What effect do data balancing techniques have on a performance of ML models
+for detecting intrusions in networks when applied to the CIC-IDS-2017 and UNSW NB15 datasets? </li>
 • RQ2: How do different machine learning methods enhance the performance of intrusion detection on the CIC-IDS-2017 and UNSW-NB15 datasets?
 • RQ3: What are the comparative strengths and weaknesses of the developed models